rust-lang/rfcs/text/3678-final.md

 function outside a crate while allowing implementations within the crate.
 (Likewise with `impl(self)` or any other visibility.)

 We could theoretically allow `final` restrictions on associated consts and types, as well.
-This seems less useful, but if it's trivial to implement we might want to support it.

 We could support `impl(unsafe)`, to make a trait safe to implement if *not* overriding the method, and only unsafe to implement if overriding the method.